Chinese Buddhism: The establishment of Buddhism in China

 Buddhist missionaries began bringing Buddhism to China during the Han dynasty, and the religion was present in China at the beginning of the common era.
 Buddhist missionaries made use of both the overland Central Asian Silk Road and the maritime routes.
 Initially, Buddhism was poorly understood and often confused with and mixed with Taoism.
 The Chinese saw many similarities between the two religions.
 There was also much criticism leveled at the new foreign religion by the Confucian elites.
 Centuries after Buddhism originated in India, Mahayana Buddhism arrived in China through the Silk Route in the 1st century CE via Tibet.

 One of the first tasks of the initial missionaries was the translation of Buddhist texts.
 The first surviving translations of Buddhist texts into Chinese were those of the 2nd-century Parthian, An Shigao (Chinese: 安世高), who worked in the capital of Luoyang.
 His work was followed by the extensive Mahayana translations of the Kushan monk Lokakṣema (支婁迦讖, active c.
-164–186 CE), as well as the work of Dharmarakṣa (3rd century).
+164–186), as well as the work of Dharmarakṣa (3rd century).
 During this early period, the Dharmaguptaka school was influential in establishing Buddhism in China.
 This resulted in the widespread adoption of the Dharmaguptaka school's Vinaya (monastic rule) by all Chinese Buddhist schools.

+In the 4th-century, northern China fell into political upheaval and division during the Sixteen Kingdoms period (304–439).
+Many of these kingdoms were led by non-Han rulers, who were drawn to Buddhism partially due to its foreign elements.
+Monks such as Fotu Cheng (232–348) held high-ranking government positions, and the common people were allowed to freely practice the religion.
+Buddhism's growing popularity also permeated to the south, where the Chinese Eastern Jin dynasty (318–420) ruled.

-The arrival of the Kuchan scholar Kumārajīva (334–413 CE) was a key event.
+The arrival of the Kuchan scholar Kumārajīva (334–413) was a key event.
 Unlike the previous translators, Kumārajīva was supported by the state and given the title of national preceptor.
 The high-quality translations produced by his disciples had a significant impact on Chinese Buddhism.
 He is also known for introducing the Madhyamaka school of Buddhist philosophy, which would later be called Sanlun (the Three Treatise school).
 His work also established an Indic foundation for Chinese Buddhist philosophy, which previously had been heavily influenced by Taoist philosophy.

 By the 460s, Buddhism was a mainstream institution in China, and its iconography and art were widely recognized.
 The Dunhuang and Yungang cave complexes are great examples of early Chinese Buddhist art from this period.

 Another important translator was Paramārtha (Zhēndì, 499–569 CE), who, along with his Chinese disciples, translated numerous works on Abhidharma, Yogachara philosophy, and other Mahayana texts.
 The work of other sixth-century translators such as Bodhiruci and Ratnamati also contributed to the establishment of a new Chinese Yogacara school, also known as the Consciousness-Only school (唯識宗 (wéishí-zōng)).